Eswar-8/ITCS6190-H5-Eswar_kumar_panta/REPORT.md

 ## What I observed

-A few sentences on what you actually noticed.
-Some things worth looking at:

-- What the master page at <http://localhost:8080> showed when the shell connected
-- How many tasks and executors the Spark UI at <http://localhost:4040> listed for `show`
-- How long the job took, in the shell and with `spark-submit`
+- When connecting to the PySpark shell, the Spark Master page at `http://localhost:8080` showed a new running application named `PySparkShell` with 4 cores allocated across the 2 worker nodes (`spark-worker-1` and `spark-worker-2` on ports 7078 and 7079).

+- In the Spark Application UI at `http://localhost:4040`, running `.show()` triggered a single Spark job consisting of 2 stages.
+The Executors tab listed 2 active executors (one per worker container) processing tasks across the 4 total cores.

+- Execution was significantly faster in the interactive PySpark shell (~1.2 seconds for `show()`) because the SparkSession and JVM context were already initialized.
+In contrast, running the job via `spark-submit` took around 28 to 31 seconds per run due to the startup overhead of spinning up the driver process, registering with the master, and allocating executor resources for each submission.